 The two main muscles involved in sleep bruxism are the temporalis (Figure 17), located on the side of the head and temple region, and the masseter, which is the main chewing muscle in your cheek.
 These muscles are seriously overworked in sleep bruxism and can become damaged or diseased over time.

-Sleep bruxism can cause these muscles to fatigue very easily.
-Chewing meat or harder foods can result in pain due to this.
-Over time, areas of these muscles can become diseased and form myofascial trigger points.
+Sleep bruxism can cause these muscles to fatigue very easily making chewing harder or chewy foods very difficult.
+Over time, areas of these muscles can become damaged and form myofascial trigger points.
 These are areas where the muscle tightens and remains tightened.
 The trigger points are painful to palpate and have the characteristic of referring pain to adjacent regions, very predictably.

 As can be seen in Figure 18, the temporalis pain referral pattern for the front fibers is into the temple, upper molars, upper bicuspids and upper incisor region.
 Headaches in the temples on waking, or later in the day, are a hallmark symptom of sleep bruxism and this is one of the causes.